20 Philodendron Plants for Indoors with Names and Pictures

 The emerging leaves have a copper-gold velvety sheen but as they mature, they become blackish-green with pale green veins.
 The name 'melanochrysum' means 'black gold' in reference to the tiny gold sparkles on adult plants which appear in sunlight.

 Philodendron Black Gold is native to South America in the Andean foothills of Colombia.
-It can grow to a height of 12 ft and 8 ft wide in its natural habitat but when grown indoors it grows to a height of about 8 ft and 3-5 ft wide.
+It can grow to a height of 12 feet and 8 feet wide in its natural habitat.
+When grown indoors it grows to a height of about 8 feet and 3-5 feet wide.

 13. Philodendron verrucosum (Ecaudor Philodendron)